biothings/biothings.api/docs/doc/studio_tutorial.rst

 We'll name it `pharmgkb` and have it running on port 8000.

-.. note:: spaces are not allowed in API names
+.. note:: Spaces are not allowed in API names

 .. image:: ../_static/apiform.png
    :width: 450px